 Make sure you work with liver of sulfur (LOS) in a well ventilated area because of the toxic fumes.
 Always wear rubber gloves, safety glasses and use tongs to manipulate your pieces in the LOS bath.
 You have seen the reaction with metal so obviously do not let this acid come into contact with your skin or eyes.

-Another common technique for creating handmade jewelry is etching which utilizes a nitric acid solution.
+For unique handmade jewelry ideas, another common technique for creating jewelry is etching which utilizes a nitric acid solution.
 If you remember high school chemistry class, nitric acid is an aggressive acid and baking soda is a weak base.
 Acids and bases will become neutral when mixed, but you will need much more baking soda by volume than nitric acid to get to neutral because of the different strengths.
-Baking soda is a necessary supply for all handmade jewelry studios.
+Baking soda is a necessary supply for all handmade jewelry artisans.

 When it comes to disposal the easiest method for neutralizing nitric acid etching solution is to add baking soda into the etching bath until it forms a small mountain.
 The baking soda will bubble like Alka-Seltzer until the acid is neutralized.
 A mountain of soda usually indicates enough and there is no need to test the ph.
 The acid bath is then neutral.
 Dilute with lots of water and pour it over the grass or flowers, since it is now capable of making the grass and flowers grow better.
 The neutralized nitric acid in the solution is a lot like commercial nitrogen fertilizer, and the dissolved copper in the bath will keep the slugs away as well.